emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

 #### federated repository architecture

-* enable fdroidserver to consume other fdroid repositories for discovering reproducible builds. (e.g. what's now known as the `Binaries:` metadata field could be converted into a reference to an f-droid repository) This actually shouldn't be a single entry, but a list of F-Droid repositories.
+* enable fdroidserver to consume other F-Droid repositories for discovering reproducible builds. (e.g. what's now known as the `Binaries:` metadata field could be converted into a reference to an f-droid repository) This actually shouldn't be a single entry, but a list of F-Droid repositories.
 If